jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 `new` keyword creates an object and functions constructors are used for adding properties and methods to that object.

 ## 54 - Function Constructors and `.prototype`
 `.prototype` is a property that sits in every function in JavaScript but unless you use a function constructor with `new` operator it is never used.

 A `.prototype` is **not** *the* prototype of a function object.
 It is only a prototype of objects created with a `new` keyword.

-It's better to put your methods on the `prototype` to save memory space and it gets shared between all objects.
+It's better to put your methods on the `prototype` to save memory space as it gets shared between all objects.

 ## 55 - Dangerous Aside `new` and functions